 The first ingredient in this dog food is turkey broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The third ingredient is turkey liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The next two items include chicken and duck which are additional sources of quality animal protein and essential amino acids.

 The sixth ingredient lists egg whites.
 Eggs are highly digestible and an excellent source of usable protein.

 The seventh ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 The eighth ingredient is potato starch.
 Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.